| Virginia Intermont College senior Erika Jewell (on horse) competed for the

 years earlier this decade but now manages her own show stable which houses her Dutch

 Warmblood, a Belgian Stallion and even a quarter horse she purchased to give Reining a try!
+Following the work-off, announcer Ken Marash asked all ten riders to enter the ring for

 the awarding of ribbons and the cup itself.
 Tenth place went to Woodhouse, who will have